carmbell/DatabricksHoL/Modules/module02.md

     ![Storage Blob Data Contributor](../Images/Module02/datacontributor.png)

-8. Search for the Azure Key Vault that was automatically created in Module 00.
+8. Search for the Azure Key Vault that was created in Module 00.

 9. On the key vault settings pages, select Secrets.
 Click on + Generate/Import.